-The HBCU Truth & Reconciliation Oral History Project is an educational project sponsored by Wiley College of Marshall, TX in conjunction with Rev. Steve Miller of the United States Christian Leadership Organization and seven Texas HBCUs including Texas Southern University, Prairie View A&M University, Southwestern Christian University, Jarvis Christian College, St. Philip’s College, and Huston-Tillotson University along with Baylor University and its Institute of Oral History, and Austin Presbyterian Theological Seminary.
+The HBCU Truth & Reconciliation Oral History Project is an educational project sponsored by the United States Christian Leadership Organization (USCLO) and Rev. Steve Miller in conjunction with seven Texas HBCUs including Wiley College, Texas Southern University, Prairie View A&M University, Southwestern Christian University, Jarvis Christian College, St. Philip’s College, and Huston-Tillotson University, along with Kairos Collaborative, Baylor University and its Institute of Oral History, and Austin Presbyterian Theological Seminary.

 The project’s aim is to use the power of spoken and documented words to create spiritual change and social equality.
 Its strategy is to capture personal stories of racial discrimination from ordinary citizens of color in Houston, TX and then frame those stories in academic research to educate, create legitimacy, improve relationships, develop compassion, and to encourage legislative, ecclesiastic, commercial, educational, and practical action.

 This effort is a partnership of the academic institutions mentioned above who will provide research, administrative support, publication, student recruitment, and training.
 After training in Oral History methodology, students will conduct interviews from ordinary Houstonians of color for later transcription and exhibition.
 This project will lay the groundwork for similar programs throughout Texas and then will advance across the entire United States.
 The stories will be integrated, digitally presented, publicly exhibited, and archived in Prairie View A&M University Library for use by students, scholars, journalists, activists, clergy, and policy-makers.